 Examples of penetrations in fire divisions as mentioned in the last subsection, may include ventilation ducts, pipes, cables and beams, as well as windows and doors.
 The test methods in the following standards should be used for penetrations:

 - a) ISO 3008 for doors,

 - b) ISO 3009 for windows,

-- c) IMO Resolution A.754 (18) for other types of penetrations such as ducts, pipes and cable penetrations.
-Penetrations in main fire divisions and fire divisions with fire class H should be avoided to the extent possible.
+- c) IMO 2010 FTP Code Part 3 for other types of penetrations such as ducts, pipes and cable penetrations.